Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: SOTA SAST Performance

-\codeql{} supports many suites (\ie{} collections of queries).
-We choose~\code{cpp-security-and-quality} as it contains the most queries --- 166 in total.
-However, we excluded a few of its queries and modified a few others to improve their precision.

-\myparagraph{Excluded Queries:} We omitted 9 queries from the~\codeql{} suite for three reasons: (1) they identify code smells but not necessarily defects; (2) the potential risk of the corresponding defects is relatively low (\eg converting the result of an integer multiplication to a larger type is an issue only when the result is too large to fit in the smaller type); or (3) they are not applicable to embedded software.
-Appendix G in \extendedreport shows the complete list of excluded queries and our detailed rationale.
+\myparagraph{Analysis and Configuration Details of CodeQL.} \codeql{} supports many suites (\ie{} collections of queries).
+There are three built-in suites for security scanning: \simplecode{default}, \code{cpp-security-extended}, and \code{cpp-security-and-quality}.
+Each is a subset of the next, so we used the largest of these, \code{cpp-security- and-quality}, which contains 166 queries.
+Despite the queries' effectiveness on non-embedded codebases, Our preliminary analysis showed that (i) A few of these queries are not applicable to embedded software, and (ii) The risk of corresponding defects is low because of the lack of process support and OS abstractions.
+We identified nine such queries and excluded them from our analysis. \tbl{tab:reason-for-ignoring} shows the list of queries and the corresponding rationale for their exclusion.

-\myparagraph{Modified Queries:} We modified 3 queries to improve their precision and ignore certain restrictions.
-Appendix H in~\extendedreport describes all 3 changes.
-For example, we modified~\code{cpp/constant-comparison} to only report comparison that is always false because we found that always-true comparison is usually not a defect.
-For instance, developers can be overly cautious and perform the same check multiple times, where the second check will always be true.~\eg{}~\code{if (p!= NULL).....if (p != NULL)}. \codeql{} accepted one of our query modifications into their main repository~\cite{codeqlpullrequest}.
+Furthermore, based on initial results, we modified three queries to improve their precision and ignore certain restrictions.
+First, we modified the~\code {cpp/stack-address-escape} query to ignore cases of assigning a function parameter of a pointer type to a non-local variable.
+This usage is commonplace in practice and is unlikely to constitute a defect of significant concern as embedded systems usually have a fixed memory layout.
+Second, we modified~\code{cpp/constant-comparison} to only report comparisons that are always false because we found that always-true comparisons are usually not defects in the~\ac{EMBOSS} context.
+For instance, developers can be overly cautious and perform the same check multiple times, where the second check will always be true.~\eg{}~\code{... if (p != NULL) { ... if (p != NULL) ... }}.
+Third, we modified~\code{cpp/uninitialized-local} to eliminate false positives caused by casting a variable explicitly to \code{void}.
+Developers prevalently use such casts in \ac{EMBOSS} to suppress compiler warnings on unused variables, \eg~\code{(void) x;}. \codeql{} accepted this third modification into their main repository~\cite{codeqlpullrequest}.
+We did not propose the first two modifications to the \codeql{} team, as they may increase the false negative rate in general-purpose software analysis and are more appropriate as domain-specific refinements for embedded systems.